Delboy/Fruit-Hunter/TESTING.md

 - If the verified PIN does not match the chosen PIN then the chosen PIN process is restarted.
 - Once the chosen PIN and verified PIN match the user is taken to the main menu as intended.
 - Entering a username as LOGIN (not case sensitive) will take the user to the login page as intended.
-- Users worksheet in google sheets is correctly updated with username and PIN when user is created.
+- The users worksheet in google sheets is correctly updated with username and PIN when user is created.

 ### Login Page
 - Entering any name that does not exist notifies the user that the name they've chosen does not exists and asks them whether they would like to create a user login.